Ageing is seen as a problem, rather than as an opportunity for society and for individuals.

 The government response to 'Ready for Ageing?' in July 2013 supported the creation of a What Works Centre for Ageing.

-- In 2013 the Big Lottery Fund announced funding for Fulfilling Lives: Ageing Better, a commitment to invest in programmes that improve the lives of older people.
-Alongside this programme it also supported the development of the Centre for Ageing Better.
+- In 2013 The National Lottery Community Fund announced funding for Fulfilling Lives: Ageing Better, a commitment to invest in programmes that improve the lives of older people.
+Alongside this programme, it also supported the development of the Centre for Ageing Better.

-- This initial work helped us write a detailed business plan during 2014 which was used to secure a £50m endowment from the Big Lottery Fund (awarded in January 2015).
+- This initial work helped us write a detailed business plan during 2014 which was used to secure a £50m endowment from The National Lottery Community Fund (awarded in January 2015).